henrysky/astroNN/docs/source/index.rst

    $ git clone --depth=1 git://github.com/henrysky/astroNN

-Recommended method of installation as this python package is still in active development and will update daily:
+Recommended method of installation as astroNN is still in active development and will update daily:

 .. code-block:: bash